Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/02-Values_and_Classes.md

 the *same object* since they have the same address.
 We can already at this point conclude that the behavior will be different from the version that uses value types.

 To define the string representation for classes, we simply override the `toS(StrBuf)` function.
-This makes both the `toS` function and the `<<` operator work as expected, as they both call the `toS(StrBuf)` function eventually.
-We do this by adding the following definition to the `ClassPair`
-class:
+Similarly to the situation for value types, this makes both the `toS` function and the `<<` operator work as we would expect, since they both call the `toS(StrBuf)` function eventually.
+We do this by adding the following definition to the `ClassPair` class:

 ```bsclass
 void toS(StrBuf to) : override {